Non-government schools are required to be registered by the Director General of the Department of Education.

 Renewing registration of an Independent school

 An Independent school can be registered for periods of between one and five years.
-Once registered, the school must periodically apply to the Department of Education Services to have its registration renewed.
+Once registered, the school must periodically apply to the Department of Education to have its registration renewed.

 Renewal of registration is one of the principal processes through which the Director General can be satisfied that a school continues to observe the standards determined by the Minister and the other registration requirements, as outlined in the Guide to the Registration Standards and Other Requirements for Non-government Schools 2017.